 Comments are an important part of the TikTok experience, and there’s no excuse not to interact with every single comment until your channel has grown to the point where that isn’t possible.
 Few brands do this, and you’ll stand apart.

-PRO TIP 💡: It’s OK and even encouraged to remove inappropriate comments.
-You can do this by long-pressing + and then opting to delete.
+PRO TIP💡: It’s OK, and even encouraged, to remove inappropriate comments.
+You can do this by holding + and then opting to delete.

 Trending hashtags change on a daily basis and are a prime example of what keeps content on TikTok fresh and fun.
 While creating draft posts is completely acceptable, having a finger on what’s trending is an excellent way to display relevancy and appear more human to your followers.

 If you notice a particular sound pop up on your For You page a few times, get creative and see if you can use it in one of your own videos.
 You can always add it to your favorite sounds for future use as you continue to brainstorm.